isomerpages/moe-xinminsec/_our-curriculum/Academic Learning/Lower Secondary Programme (For Sec 1 AY2024).md

 2. Acquire thinking routines that encourage critical thinking and reflection.<br>
 3. Create original scripts and put up drama performances.<br>
 4. Develop pre-requisites to offer Drama at upper secondary.<br>

+### Secondary 1 students entering in 2024

+Starting from the 2024 Secondary 1 cohort, Full Subject-Based Banding (SBB) will be implemented in our secondary education system.
+Secondary 1 students will benefit from the Full SBB experience, which provides greater customisation and flexibility for each student’s learning.

+Students will be allocated a set of subjects ranging from G1 to G3 which are comparable to the respective Achievement Levels (AL).
+This allocation is committed by MOE’s placement branch.
+The guidelines below apply to English, MTL Mathematics and Science.